-Collie-Preston MLA Mick Murray said the Capel Police Station would provide the missing link for the South-West and complement the surrounding shires.
+Collie-Preston MLA Mick Murray said the Capel Police Station would provide the missing link for the South-West.

 “For many years, the people of Capel have been without a police presence so I am pleased that this project will make our regional communities safer," he said.